hashbangcode/drupal-storybook-talk/src/slides.md

 ## Storybook - Install

 - Install Storybook in a separate directory, away from your Drupal root.
+- Eg. .

 ```
 npm init -y